-- 2.7.1 Pharmaceutical sciences and technology; - 2.7.2 Chemistry (analytical or organic) or biochemistry; - 2.7.3 Microbiology; - 2.7.4 Veterinary medicine; - 2.7.5 Pharmacology and toxicology; - 2.7.6 Other related Sciences. - 2.8 They should also have adequate practical experience in the manufacture and quality assurance of pharmaceutical products.
+- Pharmaceutical sciences and technology; - 2.7.6 Pharmacology and toxicology; - 2.7.7 Other related Sciences (e.g Pharmaceutical quality assuarance, Pharmaceutical engineering etc). - 2.8 They should also have adequate practical experience in the manufacture, analytical testing and quality assurance of pharmaceutical products.
 In order to gain such experience, a preparatory period may be required, during which they should exercise their duties under professional guidance.
-The scientific education and practical experience of experts should be such as to enable them to exercise independent professional judgment, based on the application of scientific principles and understanding to the practical problems encountered in the manufacture and quality control of pharmaceutical products. - 2.9 The heads of the production and quality control generally have some shared, or jointly exercised, responsibilities relating to quality.
-These may include, depending on national regulations: - 2.9.1 Authorization of written procedures and other documents, including amendments; - 2.9.2 Monitoring and control of the manufacturing environment; - 2.9.3 Plant hygiene; - 2.9.4 Process validation and calibration of analytical apparatus; - 2.9.5 Training, including the application and principles of quality assurance; - 2.9.6 Approval and monitoring of suppliers of materials; - 2.9.7 Approval and monitoring of contract manufacturers; - 2.9.8 Designation and monitoring of storage conditions for materials and products; - 2.9.9 Performance and evaluation of in-process controls; - 2.9.10 Retention of records; - 2.9.11 Monitoring of compliance with GMP requirements;
+The scientific education and practical experience of experts should be such as to enable them to exercise independent professional judgment, based on the application of scientific principles and understanding to the practical problems encountered in the manufacture and quality control of veterinary pharmaceutical products. - 2.9 The heads of the production and quality control generally have some shared, or jointly exercised, responsibilities relating to quality.
+These may include, depending on national regulations: - 2.9.1 Authorization of written procedures and other documents, including amendments; - 2.9.2 Monitoring and control of the manufacturing environment; - 2.9.3 Plant hygiene; - 2.9.4 Process validation and calibration of analytical apparatus; - 2.9.5 Training, including the application and principles of qualityassurance; - 2.9.6 Approval and monitoring of suppliers of materials;

-- 2.9.12 Inspection, investigation and taking of samples in order to monitor factors that may affect product quality. - 2.10 The head of the production generally has the following responsibilities: - 2.10.1 To ensure that products are produced and stored according to the appropriate documentation in order to obtain the required quality; - 2.10.2 To approve the instructions relating to production operations, including the in-process controls, and to ensure their strict implementation; - 2.10.3 To ensure that the production records are evaluated and signed by a designated person; - 2.10.4 To check the maintenance of the department, premises, and equipment; - 2.10.5 To ensure that the appropriate process validations and calibrations of control equipment are performed and recorded and the reports made available; - 2.10.6 To ensure that the required initial and continuing training of production personnel is carried out and adapted according to need. - 2.11 The head of the quality control generally has the following responsibilities: - 2.11.1 To approve or reject starting materials, packaging materials, and intermediate, bulk and finished products in relation with their specifications;
+- 2.9.7 Approval and monitoring of contract manufacturers; - 2.9.8 Designation and monitoring of storage conditions for materials and products; - 2.9.9 Performance and evaluation of in-process controls; - 2.9.10 Retention of samples and records; - 2.9.11 Monitoring of compliance with GMP requirements; - 2.9.12 Inspection, investigation and taking of samples in order to monitor factors that may affect product quality. - 2.10 The head of the production generally has the following responsibilities: - 2.10.1 To ensure that products are produced and stored according to the appropriate documentation in order to obtain the required quality; - 2.10.2 To approve the instructions relating to production operations, including the in-process controls, and to ensure their strict implementation; - 2.10.3 To ensure that the production records are evaluated and signed by a designated person; - 2.10.4 To check the maintenance of the department, premises, and equipment; - 2.10.5 To ensure that the appropriate process validations and calibrations of equipment are performed, recorded and the reports made available; - 2.10.6 To ensure that the required initial and continuing training of production personnel is carried out and adapted according to needs. - 2.11 The head of the quality control generally has the following responsibilities: - 2.11.1 To approve or reject starting materials, packaging materials, intermediate, bulk and finished products in relation with their specifications; - 2.11.2 Monitoring quality of water for pharmaceutical use. - 2.11.3 Carrying out of stability studies and assignment of shelf life

-To evaluate batch records;
+2.11.4 To evaluate batch records;